ibm-cloud-docs/Cloudant/guides/replication_guide.md

 ```
 {: codeblock}

-*Example of a JSON document that defines a continuous replication:*
+### Example of a JSON document that defines a continuous replication

 ```json
 {